Rajarshi12321/game_recommendation/README.md

    Ensure you have Python installed on your system (Python 3.9 or higher is recommended).<br />
    Once the dependencies are installed, you're ready to use the project.

-5. Create a .env file in the root directory and add your Pinecone credentials as follows:
+5. Create a .env file in the root directory and add your Gemini and Langchain credentials as follows:
     ```shell
-    PINECONE_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+    LANGCHAIN_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
-    GEMINI_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+    GOOGLE_API_KEY = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
     ```